Rutgers-ITI-202/team-assignment-javalava/README.md

 Your Presentation will occur on the final day of class, 4/21/2017.
 On this day, you will also present your Game Map.

-* I reserve the right to give extra credit to particularly good games. *
+I reserve the right to give extra credit to particularly good games!

 On the final day of class, you will also complete a reflection on the overall project, including a peer review of your team members' contributions.
 I will take this peer review into consideration when assigning your final grades.